Halloween Safety Tips

-- Children are 2X as likely to be hit by a car on Halloween night compared to any other night of the year.
+- Children are twice as likely to be hit by a car on Halloween night compared to any other night of the year.

-- Make sure costumes are flame retardant so children aren't in danger near burning jack-o-lanterns or driveway campfires.
+- Make sure costumes are flame retardant so children aren't in danger near burning pumpkins or driveway campfires.

 - Keep costumes short to prevent tripping, falling or catching the bottom on something.

-- Try make-up instead of a mask.
+- Your child may prefer make-up instead of a mask.
 Masks can be hot, uncomfortable, and can obstruct a child's vision, which is dangerous when crossing streets and going up and down steps.